 #3 Focus on Bottom-Up Thinking

 Here’s where the real action is.
 More than any past generation, millennials are primed to view the world as bottom-up networks of individuals and communities rather than top-down groups of leaders and followers.
-Blogger Brittany Hunter is spot-on in her description of how millennials who think they don’t like capitalism are already some of its most active participants, especially in technology and entrepreneurship.
+Millennials who think they don’t like capitalism are already some of its most active participants, especially in technology and entrepreneurship.
 The term “decentralized” has also increasingly come into vogue as people get interested in Bitcoin and blockchain technology.

 The problem is that politics and economics as many younger people understand them haven’t caught up to this bottom-up, decentralized worldview.
 The economy is a complex network of individual actors and ever-changing technology.
 No matter how good one’s intentions are, you can’t control or regulate it from the top down.
 You can’t take money from one group, give it to another, and not expect unintended consequences.
 You can’t perfectly enforce well-meaning regulations, no matter how draconian you get (drug prohibition is a good example here).